Read the style guide for Cancer Research UK's pages on health information and patient information.

 Synthetic – don't use this term but use 'man made' instead.

-trans is a common medical prefix.
-We write this as two words, without hyphens eg trans rectal, trans dermal.
+Trans is a common medical prefix.
+We write this as two words without hyphens, for example trans rectal or trans dermal.

-Trade mark symbol - we don’t use the registered trade mark symbol when mentioning drug names because it interferes with reading for a lay person.
+Trademark symbol - we don’t use the registered trademark symbol when mentioning drug names because it interferes with the flow of reading.

-x-ray has a hyphen and a lower case x.
+x-ray has a hyphen and a lower case x (except at beginning of a sentence).